 calculators or other electronic aids permitted.
 Individual exams will

 The evening midterm dates are given below; it is your responsibility to verify right now

-to you can attend these exams.
-Please contact your instructor
+that you can attend these exams.
+Please contact

 You will have assigned seating for exams.
 The seating

 chart will be posted in the exam classroom on the day of the exam; you